What is bacterial endocarditis?

 Bacteria can enter the body in many ways.
 Some of the most common ways include the following:

 Examination of the respiratory passageways with an instrument known as a rigid bronchoscope

 Certain types of surgery on the respiratory passageways, the gastrointestinal tract, or the urinary tract

 Who is at risk for bacterial endocarditis?

-Individuals with congenital heart disease (CHD) may be at increased risk of developing an infection inside the heart.
-Other congenital conditions that remain at risk are those with residual defects causing turbulent blood flow through heart chambers and/or areas of surgical repair with artificial materials, such as patches or valve replacements.
+People with congenital heart disease may be at increased risk of developing an infection inside the heart.
+Congenital conditions are those where the structure of the heart developed abnormally in the womb.
+They have therefore been present since birth.
+These conditions can sometimes cause turbulent blood flow through heart chambers, as can areas or surgical repair with artificial materials, such as patches or valve replacements.

 Sometimes, doctors recommend antibiotics prior to dental procedures for those children at high risk for bacterial endocarditis.
 However, this is usually only for heart conditions associated with the highest risk of complications from endocarditis.
 You will need to discuss your child’s heart condition with his or her health care provider to determine if your child needs antibiotic prevention prior to dental procedures or other medical procedures.

 In general, antibiotic prophylaxis is now recommended for: